History of the Council House

-The Norman building, the Moot Hall, once stood at the corner of Wheeler Gate and the English town hall, or Guildhall, remained at Weekday Cross until the 1880s.
-The affairs of the town were administered there in a fine chamber which was also known as the Council House.
+The Norman building, the Moot Hall, once stood at the corner of Wheeler Gate.
+The English town hall, or Guildhall, remained at Weekday Cross until the 1880s.
+The affairs of the town were administered in a chamber known as the Council House.

-The last meeting in this building was in 1877 after which there was a move to temporary accommodation until the Old Exchange, which stood on the site of the present Council House, was adapted for use in 1879.
+The last meeting in this building was in 1877 after which there was a move to temporary accommodation until the Old Exchange, which stood onsite of the present Council House.
+This was adapted for use in 1879.

-Initial plans had an estimated cost of £500,000, which in a time of economic recession caused some public outcry, but the Council gave assurances that the sum would be recovered through rent from businesses using the premises.
+Initial plans had an estimated cost of £500,000, which in the time of economic recession caused some public outcry.
+But the Council gave assurances that the sum would be recovered through rent from businesses using the premises.

-The official opening on May 22 1929 has been recorded as a perfect day when thousands of people massed for the arrival of the Prince of Wales.
+The official opening on May 22, 1929, was recorded as a perfect day when thousands of people massed for the arrival of the Prince of Wales.
 The Prince, later to become King Edward VIII, opened the great doors with a gold key, which is still displayed on a wall plaque, just inside the building to the left of the grand staircase.

 To listen to a short audio history of the Council House click below.